joealewine/blockchain-rhos/howto/console-deploy-ocp.md

 - Safari: Version 13.0 (14608.1.49)
 - Edge: v44.17763.1.0

-The Chrome browser is not supported on Mac OS Catalina.
+The Chrome browser is currently not supported on Mac OS Catalina when the {{site.data.keyword.blockchainfull_notm}} Platform  v2.1.x is deployed with the default configuration that uses self signed certificates.
+To avoid this problem, use a different browser with Catalina, or use your own [TLS certificates](/docs/blockchain-rhos?topic=blockchain-rhos-deploy-ocp#use-your-own-tls-certificates-optional-).
 {: note}

 ## Storage